hisune/log2ck/readme.md

 [中文readme](https://github.com/hisune/log2ck/blob/main/readme.zh.md)

-### Usage specification
-1. If you use the default regularity, the log file that needs to be read must be the standard default monolog log format file, and the monolog `name` and `group` name cannot contain spaces.
-2. The log to be read must be one line at a time.
-For example, monolog needs to set the formatter to: `'allowInlineLineBreaks'= > false`

 ### Feature
 - Minimalist code
 - High performance (compared with online services, the cpu usage is only 1/20 of `filebeat`)